-The main dining area at 'Chef Prasad,' the new Indian restaurant to open this month at 62 Main St. Credit: Michael Dinan
+The main dining area at 'Chef Prasad,' at 62 Main St. Credit: Michael Dinan

 Chef Prasad, the Indian restaurant going in at 62 Main St. in New Canaan, likely will open for takeout and delivery in the third week of May, and offer full dining service in the days that follow, according to the business’s owner.

 Prasad Chirnomula said he’s “super excited” to train the kitchen and floor staff to his liking and will soft-open within two weeks.
 The completely renovated space—new black-and-white checkerboard floor, new ceiling, walls, furniture and decor—used to house “India,” Chirnomula’s eatery that closed in December.

 Owner of longtime New Canaan favorite Thali down the street before that, Chirnomula said Chef Prasad offers a different vibe from India.

 “We have created a place where it’s more sit down and relax and spend a good hour-and-a-half dinner type place,” he told NewCanaanite.com.

 As opposed to the dark “lounge-ish” look of India restaurant, the new place is brighter, with light blue-painted walls and a similarly colored cushioned bench lining the walls of the dining area, a hand-painted “tree of life” around the restaurant and a new lotus flower logo.
 Chirnomula calls the centerpiece table the “spice table,” as many of his favorite ingredients for signature dishes are featured under a glass tabletop—lentils, rice, beans, bay leaves and cinnamon.